FAQ

 What happens if I cancel my annual commitment early?+

-If you cancel before completing the 12-month annual commitment term, a cancellation fee of 150% of one month at your annual commitment rate applies.
-For example: Essentials: $89, Expanded: $374, Dedicated: $1,199.
+If you cancel before completing the 12-month annual commitment term, a one-time early-exit adjustment applies — Essentials: $89, Expanded: $374, Dedicated: $1,199.

-Month-to-month plans have no cancellation fee.
+Month-to-month plans have no commitment and no early-exit adjustment.

 See full commitment and cancellation details →